ecraft/couchdb_to_sql/README.md

 Ruby's fast and simple [sequel](http://sequel.jeremyevans.net/) library is used to provide the connection to the database.
 This library can also be used for migrations, important for frequently changing schemas.

-Couch tap takes a simple two-step approach converting documents to rows.
+Couch Tap takes a simple two-step approach converting documents to rows.
 When a change event is received for a matching `document` definition, each associated row is completely deleted.
 If the change is anything other than a delete event, the rows will be re-created with the new data.
 This makes things much easier when trying to deal with multi-level documents (i.e. documents of documents)